skym97/Portfolio/README.md

 *[Quick Reference Guide](https://github.com/skym97/Portfolio/blob/main/Quick%20Reference%20Guide.pdf)*

-A quick reference guide I was a part of with two other group members in my technical writing course.
+For this quick reference guide, I was a part of with two other group members in my technical writing course.
 For this guide, I was the editor, while other group members wrote and designed the document.
 The deliverable covers AI in education.

 *[Standard Operating Procedure](https://github.com/skym97/Portfolio/blob/main/Standard%20Operating%20Procedure.pdf)*